 All substitute teachers shall meet background records check requirements (including a letter from the Cabinet for Health and Family Services provided by the individual documenting that the individual does not have an administrative finding of child abuse or neglect in records maintained by the Cabinet) and medical examination requirements as specified in policies 03.11 and 03.111.
 In addition, substitutes serving in a position on a long-term/extended basis must meet all certification requirements established by the Education Professional Standards Board.

-The program and user instructions are on the Kentucky Online Gateway (KOG): https://kog.chfs.ky.gov/home/.
+The form for requesting a CA/N check is available on the Cabinet for Health and Family Services website.

 Substitute List